Zibahkhana: Home media

 The film was released on DVD by TLA Releasing on 24 June 2008.
 It was later released by Danger After Dark on 4 August that same year.

+The film has been issued on DVD in France, Japan, United Kingdom and the US.

 Critical reception

 Zibahkhana received mostly positive reviews upon its release.
 Ain't It Cool News praised the film, calling it "one of the most badass flicks of the year".
 The reviewer also noted that although the film had its faults, mainly that it was stupid and predictable, "it's got something so incredibly captivating about it that it has its own place in the line of truly great indie horror flicks".
 Dread Central awarded the film a score of 4/5, calling it "a genuinely weird and somber horror movie that transposes familiar narrative themes from the genre into a cultural aesthetic few in the West will have had any prior glimpse of."
 Film Threat gave the film a positive review, commending its effective visuals, and strong nighttime atmosphere.
 The reviewer concluded by writing, "Overall, a measured mix of clichéd horror bits and wit to joke about them keeps Hell’s Ground even for a horror audience."
-The "Lazy Dads' Guide to Movies" gave the film a scathing review, ranking it as the worst film they had ever seen.
+The "Lazy Dads' Guide to Movies" gave the film a scathing review, ranking it as the worst film they had ever seen criticizing it especially for the use of English by the cast mixed in with Urdu.
+However many critics in the West are unfamiliar with the fact that in most South Asian cities The local language is frequently a blend of English and Urdu, sometimes referred to as "Minglish" and being British colonies a large percentage of schools and universities use English as the primary language of instruction.